 - Past Board Member, Cascadia Wildlands.

-Member, State of California and State of Montana (Inactive); United States Supreme Court; Ninth Circuit Court of Appeals; U.S. District Courts for the Northern and Eastern Districts of California.
+Member of the Bar, State of California and State of Montana (Inactive), United States Supreme Court, Ninth Circuit Court of Appeals, and U.S. District Courts for the Northern and Eastern Districts of California.

 Southern Oregon University, BS, 2008